Chrysthy/game-page-project/README.md

 <br>

 ## 🛠 Technologies
-- HTML5
+- HTML5;
-- CSS 3
+- CSS 3;
-- JavaScript
+- JavaScript.

 <br>

 ## 💻 Project

-- The website was created to practice HTML, CSS and JavaScript.
+- The project was created to practice HTML, CSS and JavaScript.

 <br>